Detective Comics #27, May 1939, "The Case of the Chemical Syndicate"

 two others to fight to their mutual deaths, and machine-guns

 This story was retold by Matt Wagner in a 6-issue mini-series, Batman and the Monster Men.
 So I'm calling this giant a Monster Man.

 Here, too, is Hugo in his down-to-earth, "roll up your sleeves and get busy with the important work of horsewhipping your foe" attitude.

-nephew Denny brings a guest, the elderly Miss Peggs.
-She is
+brings a guest, the elderly Miss Peggs.
+She is secretly The

-masquerade party, and, of course, The Batman, who allows Robin to
+and, of course, The Batman, who allows Robin to tackle four

-tackle four of the holdup men alone, to prove to the kids of America
+of the holdup men alone, to prove to the kids of America how

 This is, of course, the first appearance of the character who will soon be known as the Catwoman.